Photonsters/FW_Tools/FWcolorEditor/Themes/README.md

-## A place to collect themes for the Firmware Color Editor application.
+## A place to collect themes for the firmware color editor application.

-Pic of MakerMatrix's theme here: https://www.facebook.com/groups/AnycubicPhoton/permalink/1720758554735446/
+* You can find a pic of MakerMatrix's theme in the comments here: https://www.facebook.com/groups/AnycubicPhoton/permalink/1720758554735446/